+Anthropology and Social Change program is best described as activist research of concrete utopias.
 We believe that good anthropology begins and ends in the field.
 Anthropology and Social Change is a part of the broader movement that seeks to return ethnography to the forefront of anthropology.
-Together with new Journals like HAU, or contributors to the Insurgent Encounters, Constituent Imagination, and Team Colors book projects, we are interested in ethnographic theory, and share the ambition to rekindle the theoretical potential of (activist) ethnography.
-As activist anthropologists, we are interested less in the "ruthless criticism of all that exists" and more in what are colleagues from HAU call "ethnography of everyday theory."
-Going back to the critical concepts we bring from the field, and returning those concepts back to the people we do research with, in a manner of gift, is what makes us activists and anthropologists.
+Together with contributors to the Insurgent Encounters, Constituent Imagination, and Engaging Contradictions book projects, we are interested in the theoretical potential of activist ethnography.
+We are particulary interested in activist research of real or concrete utopias, possible alternatives to the capitalist-colonial world we live in.
+Both as scholars and activists, we are interested less in the "ruthless criticism of all that exists" and more in "prefigurative" theory that embodies, in its very organization, the kind of scholarship we advocate.
+Going back to the critical concepts we bring from the field, and returning those concepts back to the people we do research with, in a manner of gift, is what makes us both activists and anthropologists.

 The graduate program in Anthropology and Social Change brings together scholars and activists engaged not in teaching but in co-learning.
 Our approach to co-learning is inspired by a long and beautiful history of education developed in popular universities, modern schools, universities of earth and without walls, and free schools.
 We find ourselves in the tradition and legacy of educators such as Leon Tolstoy, Paul Robin, Francisco Ferrer, Emma Goldman, Alexander Niell, Ivan Ilich, Paul Goodman, Angela Davis, Bell Hooks, and Paulo Freire.
 We are excited to learn from past educational experiences in the Bay Area: Black Panther community schools, San Francisco Liberation School, New College of California, and Berkeley Free School -- these are only some of the exciting traditions that inspire our educational vision.
-We conceive the classroom as a convivial space of facilitation and consultation, of interactive and horizontal processes of knowledge exchange and production.
+We conceive of the classroom as a convivial space of facilitation and consultation, of interactive and horizontal processes of knowledge exchange and production.

 We offer several forms of convivia, or convivial spaces of knowledge communication:

-Dialogues and Interrogations: Instead of interrogating people, in this public convivia, coordinated by Sasha Lilley, we interrogate ideas.
+- Dialogues and Interrogations: Instead of interrogating people, in this public convivia, coordinated by Sasha Lilley, we interrogate ideas.
 This takes form of a bi-monthly conversation between activist journalists and prominent organizers and activist intellectuals.

 Aymara feminist from Bolivia, Julieta Paredes, gave a workshop presentation of "feminismo communitario."
 Against the Grain producer Sasha Lilley interviewed Iain Boal on his book on communes in Northern California.
-Silvia Federici gave a lecture, and organized a political laboratory, around the issue of Reproductive Labor and the Commons.
+Silvia Federici and Selma James gave lectures, and organized a political laboratory, around the issue of Reproductive Labor and the Commons.
 Anarchist anthropologist David Graeber gave a key-note lecture on the first 5000 years of debt.
 Arturo Escobar presented on anthropology and post-capitalism.